 Step 2: Sit down and have a talk with your child.
-Inform them that is going to help them get to dry nights and show them this video of this 4 year old girl using it.
-So they understand that they are not alone and other kids are doing it too.
+Inform them that is going to help them get to dry nights and show them the video of this 4 year old girl using it.
+They will understand that they are not alone and other kids are doing it too.
 Please note: this is a public video so she does not change her pajamas for her safety.

-Step 3: Prepare a basket and extra PJ's (make sure they do not wear underwear as it will still feel like a diaper) This helps to break any habits that have developed from prolonged use of diapers.
+Step 3: Prepare a basket and extra pajamas (make sure they do not wear underwear as it will still feel like a diaper).
+This helps to break any habits that have developed from prolonged use of diapers.

 Step 4: Let them practice changing the pads.